GlistEngine/GlistEngine/README.md

 10- On the toolbar of the IDE, there is a dropdown button just next to Run button.
 Dropdown this list.
 Click "GlistApp Release" on the list.
 The GlistApp and the engine will be built and run for the first time.

-11- After the build process, you can start coding your game on GameCanvas.
+11- After closing the running window, you can start coding your gorgeous game on GameCanvas.

 ## Troubleshooting